 4. Statutes of Limitations

-The time frame in which you must file a lawsuit can vary depending on the type of claim.
-Most personal injury claims in Florida have a four-year statute of limitations, but exceptions exist (e.g., wrongful death claims generally have two years).
-Failing to act within these deadlines means the court may dismiss your case outright—making the burden of proof moot.
+The time frame in which you must file a lawsuit can vary depending on the type of the claim.
+Most personal injury claims in Florida have a two-year statute of limitations, but some exceptions exist.
+Failing to act within these deadlines means the court may dismiss your case outright.
+Calling our attorneys for personal injury in Miami promptly about your case for a free evaluation is important.

 Importance of Evidence and Witnesses